 An insurance company based in North America had faced a business crunch in 2013 as the automobile-insurance market hit a new low.
 This urged them to offer customized premium according to different customer groups.
 This could have been made possible only with close monitoring of the driving habits of the customers.
 The company chose a technology partner to devise an innovative and real-time driver monitoring system.
 The data collected by the device was deployed and delivered through a cloud service.
 Ultimately this switch-over helped the organization to focus on their profitable customer groups and tailor the company’s offerings according to the customer group it services.
 Another case study is that of a UK based logistics company.
 The organization, that had acquired around half a dozen businesses faced the challenge of integrating their systems with their existing technology.
 After investing in a single telematics system across the business, the organization could manage their drivers better.
 Thus, they started experiencing better MPG, lesser maintenance costs and reduced level of accidents.

-Coming back to the analogy that we began with, insurance industry should focus on the growing trends around telematics if they need to understand their customers better.
+Coming back to the analogy that I began with, insurance industries should focus on the growing trends around telematics if they need to understand their customers better.
 Being an industry that is closely dependant on the needs of their customers, if they do not adapt to the changes that IoT has been bringing to the world, they will get left behind no matter how strong or smart they are!

-Radhakrishnan NR, Fintech Pratice Head, RapidValue
+Radhakrishnan NR, Fintech Practice Head, RapidValue

-Amritha Nampalat, Marketing Team, RapidValue
+Amritha Nampalat, Marketing Analyst, RapidValue